 This month we’re exploring how personalized PD supports adult learning theory, through incremental learning techniques (chunking), and self-directed study.
 At San Jacinto Unified School District, teachers and administrators are putting these techniques into practice, using our blended learning platform as a resource.
 SJUSD, one of our partner districts and an Alludo early-adopter, serves over 9.500 students at seven elementary schools, three middle schools, and two high schools in Southern California.
 The district boasts a technology-rich, 21st century curriculum and provides Chromebooks, tablets or iPads for students and teachers.

 Achieving educational technology goals

-“We adopted Chrome Warrior last year and have loved how it has shifted our PD options.
-We were able to customize the game according to the needs of our district, but Chrome Warrior provided us a template to get started.
+“We adopted Alludo last year and have loved how it has shifted our PD options.
+We were able to customize the game according to the needs of our district, but Alludo provided us a template to get started.
 The system is easy to use and the developers are constantly making upgrades that improve both the user and back-end administrator experience,” said TOSA Heidi Baynes.

 Designing the game

 Our team met with representatives from SJUSD in July of 2016 to develop a game that would support ed-tech goals, and create a self-paced, bite-sized, differentiated professional development option for learning skills and pedagogical applications.
 The district also hoped to empower teachers to attend professional development training from a distance any time they choose.
 In addition to developing the framework and content for the game, our team assisted the district in branding the game as “Chrome Warriorland,” which draws inspiration from theme parks.
 Each level is a ride, and badges are named and designed after Disney attractions.

 - Big Thunder Bronze Communication, Collaboration and Digital CitizenshipLearn how to effectively communicate and collaborate with students and staff through the use of Google tools.